 Next, we follow Datta et al. [2019] in examining the impact of a minimum wage change on ZHC.
-In line with these authors we consider a rise in the minimum wage of 7.5 percent, which is the increase in the National Living Wage (NLW) for workers aged 25 in the UK since its introduction in April 2016.
-We start by providing the basic insight of the link between changes in the minimum wage and the share of Z contracts.
-From (11) and (12), the Bellman equations for the firm become:
+For now (in this draft), we providing the basic insight of the link between changes in the minimum wage and the share of Z contracts.